letocassius/shortcut-guard/README.md

-# Shortcut Guard
+# Web Shortcut Blocker

-Shortcut Guard is a Chrome extension that blocks site-defined keyboard shortcuts on a per-domain basis without interfering with browser or extension commands.
+Web Shortcut Blocker is a Chrome extension that blocks site-defined keyboard shortcuts on a per-domain basis without interfering with browser or extension commands.
 Use it to reclaim familiar keys on sites that hijack your muscle memory.

 ## Features
 - Block specific key presses per site while leaving browser shortcuts intact.